MicrosoftDocs/sql-docs/azure-sql/managed-instance/point-in-time-restore.md

 [!INCLUDE[appliesto-sqlmi](../includes/appliesto-sqlmi.md)]

 You can use point-in-time restore to create a database that's a copy of a database at a specific, earlier point in time.
-This article describes how to do a point-in-time restore of a database in your Azure SQL Managed Instance deployment.
+This article describes how to do a point-in-time restore of a database in Azure SQL Managed Instance.

 > [!NOTE]
 > The [Create or Update v02.01.2022](/rest/api/sql/2022-02-01-preview/managed-databases/create-or-update) API is deprecated.
 Beginning January 2022, use the [Create or Update v5.0.2022](/rest/api/sql/2022-05-01-preview/managed-databases/create-or-update) replacement API call for all database restore actions.

-## Scenarios
+## Overview

 Point-in-time restore is useful in recovery scenarios, like for an incident that's caused by error or failure, when data doesn't load correctly, or if crucial data is deleted.
 You can also use it simply to test and audit your database deployment.
 Azure backup files are kept for 7 to 35 days depending on your database settings.